Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## [tbd] Case study: Lake District
 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Beautiful_Lake_District.JPG?a=lirycrof =500x700)
-*A beautiful view towards Helvellyn from Blencathra.*
+*A beautiful view towards Helvellyn from Blencathra.
+Credit to the person who sent me this*

 [Dev Note] 02/02/2023: Just need to add examples from the essay as well as some research info.